danielbeeke/viewmode/README.md

 - Last edit: May 5, 2023
 - Status: In development

-A technology specification and RDF ontology for having configurable views of RDF data on top of the [SHACL](https://www.w3.org/TR/shacl/) and [DASH](https://datashapes.org/forms.html) vocabularies for an application, regardless of any implementation stack, but mainly focused on websites.
+A technology specification and RDF ontology for having server driven UIs of RDF data specific per frontend on top of the [SHACL](https://www.w3.org/TR/shacl/) and [DASH](https://datashapes.org/forms.html) vocabularies.

 ## Introduction